axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-flow-control/_index.md

 This section describes the internal message-processing model of `syslog-ng`, as well as the flow-control feature that can prevent message losses.

-The `syslog-ng` application monitors (polls) the sources defined in its configuration file, periodically checking each source for messages.
-When a log message is found in one of the sources, `syslog-ng` polls every source and reads the available messages.
-These messages are processed and put into the output buffer of `syslog-ng` (also called fifo).
+The AxoSyslog application monitors (polls) the sources defined in its configuration file, periodically checking each source for messages.
+When a log message is found in one of the sources, AxoSyslog polls every source and reads the available messages.
+These messages are processed and put into the output buffer of AxoSyslog (also called fifo).
 From the output buffer, the operating system sends the messages to the appropriate destinations.

-In large-traffic environments many messages can arrive during a single poll loop, therefore `syslog-ng` reads only a fixed number of messages from each source.
+In large-traffic environments many messages can arrive during a single poll loop, therefore AxoSyslog reads only a fixed number of messages from each source.
 The `log-fetch-limit()` option specifies the number of messages read during a poll loop from a single source.

 ![Reading messages](/images/figures/fig-syslog-ng-io-01.png)

 TCP and unix-stream sources can receive the logs from several incoming connections (for example, many different clients or applications).
-For such sources, `syslog-ng` reads messages from every connection, thus the `log-fetch-limit()` parameter applies individually to every connection of the source.
+For such sources, AxoSyslog reads messages from every connection, thus the `log-fetch-limit()` parameter applies individually to every connection of the source.

 ![Reading messages from a stream](/images/figures/fig-syslog-ng-io-02.png)